AnyChart/docs.anychart.com/Gauges/Quick_Start.md

 ```
 ###3.
 Prepare your Data

 Gauges provide quite a few opportunities to work with data (such as setting tree like hierarchy with parent/child division), thus it requires preparing data before usage.
-Raw data set for the Gauge may look like this:
+Raw data set for the Gauge may look like any of these:

 ```
 dataSet = anychart.data.set([81,34.5]);